Making a budget you can actually stick to

 Making a Budget You Can Actually Stick To

-Welcome to Canadian budget‘s 8 steps to making a budget and financial plan Canadians can actually stick to!
-You will learn all the steps required to improve your financial situation, and create a budget that is flexible and will help you meet your goals.
+Eight steps to making a budget and financial plan you can actually stick to!
+You will learn all the steps required to improve your financial situation and create a flexible budget that will help you meet your goals.

-This is going to be one of the longest posts on this site, but I will cover in-depth all the steps you need to take to succeed in getting your financial life in order!
+This will be one of the longest posts on this site, but I will cover in-depth all the steps you need to take to succeed in getting your financial life in order!
+Bookmark this page now so you can come back to it!

-If you have every struggled to make a budget, this is for you.
-You can use the Canadian Budget Planner to follow these steps and create an amazing budget plan for yourself.
+This is for you if you have ever struggled to make a budget.
+You can use our paper-based budget planner to follow these steps and create an amazing budget plan for yourself.

-Prefer to read a shorter post on the basics of creating your first budget?
+Would you prefer to read a shorter post on the basics of creating your first budget?
 I got you!
-But, if you are ready to make a change in your money habits, this article will give you all the steps you need to get started!
+But if you are ready to change your money habits, this article will give you all the steps you need to get started!
 Let’s get into it!

 Understand How to Make a Zero Based Budget

-Zero Based Budgeting is the preferred method of CanadianBudget.ca.
-It helps you know exactly where your money is going each month therefore helping you to stay on top of your finances.
+Zero-based budgeting is our preferred budgeting method.
+It helps you know exactly where your money is going each month, helping you stay on top of your finances.

-TLDR: Income earned – money allocated in budget = $0.00
+TLDR: Zero-Based Budgeting Formula = Income earned – money allocated in budget = $0.00

-The main concept behind this method of budgeting is that every dollar of income you earn gets a job.
-That means you are giving each dollar a duty and making sure it accomplishes its role each month.
+The main concept behind this budgeting method is that every dollar of income you earn gets a job.
+That means you are giving each dollar a duty and ensuring it accomplishes its role each month.
 In the end, your budget balance will be zero.

 Does that mean you are spending everything you earn?
 No, It means that all money will be allocated to a role.
-Whether that’s bill payment, savings, investing, debt repayment, or spending.
-You will tell your money where to go instead of wondering where it all went at the end of the month.
+Whether that’s bill payment, savings, investing, debt repayment, or spending. in making a budget, you will tell your money where to go instead of wondering where it all went at the end of the month.

 Do I Need Physical Cash In My Wallet To Use This Method?

-You do not need to find an ATM and withdraw any cash to use this style of budget.
-Using cash envelopes for spending categories can be helpful for some, as they visually see the cash on hand.
+You do not need to find an ATM or withdraw cash to use this budget style.
+Using cash envelopes for spending categories can be helpful for some, as they visually see the cash on hand, but it is not a requirement.

-However, in this digital day and age, less people are using cash and more are relying on digital money (debit or credit).
-The great news is a zero based budget can be used whichever style you prefer.
+In this digital day and age, fewer people are using cash, and more are relying on digital money (debit or credit).
+The great news is a zero-based budget can be used in whichever style you prefer.

 The Cash Envelopes Concept

 I do not take out cash from an ATM unless I absolutely have to.
-With the ease of digital finance, and a global pandemic raging on, why bother taking out money to physically hold?
+With the ease of digital finance and having gone through a global pandemic, why bother taking out money to hold physically?
 I find it harder to put the money to work for another purpose if it is taken out in cash.

 Have cash left over from a category for the month and want to pay a bill with it?
-Then you have to go find an ATM, put the cash back into your account, and then pay the bill from your digital money.
-I’d rather just leave it all in digital format.
+Then you must find an ATM, put the cash back into your account, and then pay the bill using your digital money.
+I’d rather leave it all in digital format.

-That’s just my preference, but the great thing is you can use whatever method works best for you!
+That’s just my preference, but the great thing is you can use whatever method works best for you when making a budget!
 Regardless of other people’s preferences or opinions.
 You do you!

-So now you know a bit about the style of budgeting I am going to be speaking about in this article.
-Lets move on to Step 2.
+So now you know a bit about the budgeting style I will be speaking about in this article.
+Let’s move on to Step 2.

 budget canada